-1 In order to be admitted to the Bachelor of Creative Technologies (Honours) an applicant must have completed the Bachelor of Creative Technologies with a B grade average or higher in papers at level 7, or equivalent.
+In order to be admitted to the Bachelor of Creative Technologies (Honours) an applicant must have completed the Bachelor of Creative Technologies with a B grade average or higher in papers at level 7, or equivalent.

-2 To qualify for the Bachelor of Creative Technologies (Honours), a student must achieve 120 points by successfully completing the requirements in the structure below.
+To qualify for the Bachelor of Creative Technologies (Honours), a student must achieve 120 points by successfully completing the requirements in the structure below.

 15 points 178001

-and 15 points from any postgraduate paper v programme leader with the approval of the
+and 15 points from any postgraduate paper with the approval of the programme leader

 and

 Dissertation

 90 points 178002

 BACHELOR OF CREATIVE TECHNOLOGIES (HONOURS) TABLE

-Code Title Points Corequisit
+Code Title Points Corequisites

 178001 Research Methods 15

 178002 Research Project 90 178001